-- 1. Funding is provided for education programs currently offered in an emergency women's shelter, hospital or on a site that is not licensed by Children's Services as a residential facility.
-In the 2022/23 school year, funding is kept at the same level as in 2020/21 and will be held constant until 2022/23 inclusive (refer to Section M, Definition: Specialized Education Programs). - 2.
-Alberta Education will review the funding level after 2022/23 and adjust it accordingly. - 3.
-School authorities must have approval from the Minister and a contract/agreement with Alberta Education to provide an education program to students in a facility identified as a "Specialized Education Program". - 4.
-Private school authorities are not eligible to receive severe disabilities funding for students in a "Specialized Education Program". - 5.
-Other Specialized Programs will be funded as a 10-month educational program unless their contract stipulates otherwise. - 6.
-School authorities with a contract or approval to provide Specialized Education Programs are required to:

-- a. ensure that all eligible students are registered in PASI using the enrolment code 551; - b. keep daily attendance records for all students and complete and submit an annual school profile by October 15; and - c. ensure the quality of educational programming delivered is comparable to other school programs provided by the school jurisdiction, and is subject to the same level of planning, evaluation and reporting required by provincial and local policy.
+- Funding is provided for education programs currently offered in an emergency women's shelter, hospital or on a site that is not licensed by Children's Services as a residential facility (refer to Section L, Definition: Specialized Education Programs). - 2.
+School authorities must have approval from the Minister and a contract/agreement with Alberta Education to provide an education program to students in a facility identified as a "Specialized Education Program". - 3.
+Private school authorities are not eligible to receive severe disabilities funding for students in a "Specialized Education Program." - 4.
+Other Specialized Programs will be funded as a 10-month educational program unless their contract stipulates otherwise. - School authorities with a contract or approval to provide Specialized Education Programs are required to: - a. ensure that all eligible students are registered in PASI using the enrolment code 551: - keep daily attendance records for all students and complete and submit an annual school profile by October 15; and - c. ensure the quality of educational programming delivered is comparable to other school programs provided by the school jurisdiction, and is subject to the same level of planning, evaluation and reporting required by provincial and local policy.
 School authorities are expected to retain all information regarding the education program on file, and submit it to the department upon request.